History of the Salem Witch Trials: Was it Mass Hysteria?

 Now, whether this explains what occurred in Salem is another question.
 But it offers one method among many to approach the events beyond simply blaming female hysteria, mental illness or fungal infections.
 Witchcraft, and the subsequent witch trials, became a performance space for villagers to make sense of gendered, racial, and religious ideals that were not easily attainable.

 History Repeats Itself: The Satanic Panic

 The Salem witch trials has become a cultural meme in various ways, and for many different communities.
 There is an aesthetic sense to our fascination with the macabre, and the darker parts of our cultural heritage.
 People make yearly pilgrimages to Salem and Danvers, and are fascinated by the topic (a Google search for Salem Witch Trials reveals 10,800,000 results).
-There is also a fascination with the depths of human depravity –we did not mention most of the torture techniques used to find witches, including the famous Iron Maiden.
+There is also a fascination with the depths of human depravity–we did not mention most of the torture techniques used to find witches.
 The witch trials are also an opportunity to think about what makes us human, and how we can turn a more thoughtful and empathetic eye to the inner demons of our ancestors, and ourselves.